balaganj/balaganj/README.md

     <h1>More About Me</h1>
     <h2>What are your favorite hobbies?</h2>
     <p>My favorite hobby is to learn and explore about in programming languages such as Css and Javascript.</p>
-    <p>I also love playing PUBG and CODM, watching netflix movies and series, and beatboxing.</p>
+    <p>I also love playing PUBG and CODM, watching netflix movies or series, and beatboxing.</p>
 </section>

 <footer class="content-footer">